This 100,000-Year-Old Cave Reveals a Shared Life Between Humans and Neanderthals

 Shared Technology and Hunting Practices

-The dominant method used at the site is known as the centripetal Levallois technique.
+The dominant method at the site is the centripetal Levallois technique.
 This approach involves shaping a flint core in a controlled way to produce a planned flake.
 It requires precision, foresight, and practice.

 This is not a simple or accidental method.
 It depends on knowledge passed from one individual to another, likely through teaching.
 The same technique appears at other nearby sites such as Qafzeh, Skhul, and Nesher Ramla.
 This consistency suggests that groups across the region were connected, exchanging ideas and maintaining similar practices.